 With the strong support of a group of concerned citizens, the Washington state legislature passed SB 5474 in 2017.
 The legislation provides state funding to address elk hoof disease with the WSU College of Veterinary Medicine leading the research effort.
 In August 2018, WSU hired Dr. Margaret Wild, who has spent her career investigating diseases in elk, to lead the effort.

 We will use captive elk in a controlled environment to learn about the causes of the disease and contributing factors, such as nutritional condition and exposure to herbicides, that may make elk more or less susceptible.
 This information could directly inform management and mitigation, help us better understand the risk (to elk and other species), and serve as input needed for computer models of disease impacts.
-The WSU elk facility is currently in the design and construction stage.
-We anticipate captive elk studies beginning in late 2019.
+A new WSU elk research facility was completed and studies on captive elk began in 2020.

-We are collaborating with the WSU Social and Economic Sciences Research Center to conduct a social science inquiry to understand stakeholder’s beliefs, their values, and specific concerns about the disease and elk management.
+We are collaborating with the WSU Social and Economic Sciences Research Center to conduct a social science inquiry (View PDF: Public Perceptions of Elk Hoof Disease in Washington State - A Technical Report) to understand stakeholder’s beliefs, their values, and specific concerns about the disease and elk management.
 This information will guide outreach and education efforts, assist wildlife agencies and elected officials, and contribute to goal setting for research and management.

 As our foundational understanding of hoof disease grows, we will investigate additional questions.